Staghorn fern mounting is an easy indoor gardening project. A wonderful way to create beautiful living art for your walls.

 - Hang the mounted staghorn fern in an area where it will receive moderate light.

-- Once a week take it down and water it well in the sink.
+- Once a week take it down and give it a thorough watering in the sink.

-- Try to water it at the base and not on top of the leaves.
-So many plants have issues of rot when they are watered from the top.
+- Try to water it at the root ball base and not on top of the leaves.
+So many plants have issues of root rot when they are watered from the top.

 - Then let it sit there a while to drain (~ 15 mins) before hanging it back up on the wall.

-- You can also spritz it mid-week, especially if the air is dry, with a spray bottle.
+- You can also spritz it mid-week, especially if the air is dry to add some humidity, with a spray bottle.
+Or if you have a sunny bathroom consider hanging your plant there.